What You Need to Know Before You File a Claim with Allstate Insurance

 You can file a claim with Allstate online or by calling 1-800-ALLSTATE.
 They will assign the claim to an adjuster for your case.
 The adjuster will contact you to request information.
 Only injuries that are documented and properly coded will be entered into the system.
 Once all of the necessary data is entered, the computer will generate a settlement range.
 Some Allstate customers have reported having difficulties in cases where there was a low impact crash.

 Allstate has been known to fight some of these types of claims, particularly because low impact crashes most often affect soft tissues.
 These injuries can be more difficult to prove.
 Allstate has been known to settle some of the cases against them once a lawsuit was filed.
 The company is more likely to settle for a fair amount once they realize that the case will go to court.
 An experienced car accident attorney will protect your rights and negotiate with the insurance company.
 If a fair settlement cannot be reached, the matter may need to go to trial.

 If you were seriously injured and need to file a claim with Allstate, it is a good idea to have a qualified legal team on your side.
-Contact the experienced injury attorneys at Michael P. Fleming & Associates, P.C., to schedule a free consultation today 737-201-0543.
+Contact the experienced injury attorneys at Fleming Law, P.C., to schedule a free consultation today 737-201-0543.